Growing Roma Tomatoes is similar to planting other tomato varieties. It is suitable for canning and grows easily in pots too!

 What are Roma Tomatoes?

-Types of Roma Tomatoes
+Best Types of Roma Tomatoes

 Granadero is a bright red and oval-shaped Roma tomato variety.
-It has effective pest resistance and features an impressive growth in open grounds with fertile soil and moderately cool temperatures.
+It has effective pest resistance and features impressive growth in open grounds with fertile soil and moderately cool temperatures.

-Heinz is a superior Roma tomato variety that nurtures large, plumy, flavorful and nutrition filled tomatoes.
+Heinz is a superior Roma tomato variety that nurtures large, plumy, flavorful and nutrition-filled tomatoes.
 It is also rich in lycopene, an effective antioxidant that nourishes the body with several health benefits.

 Martino’s Roma Tomato